RobertCobainPersonal/PennyPath/PennyPath PRD.md

 - Firestore query logic
 - Optional: preview data for SwiftUI canvas

+⸻

 📊 Prompt Guidelines for Next AI Steps

-"Use this PRD and help me build the UI to display upcoming scheduled payments for testing."
+“Use this PRD and help me build the UI to display upcoming scheduled payments for testing.”

-"After that, help me generate payments dynamically from a BNPL transaction and plan."
+“After that, help me generate payments dynamically from a BNPL transaction and plan.”

+⸻

 📈 Remaining MVP Features

-View accounts and transactions from Firestore
+	•	View accounts and transactions from Firestore

-Add Transaction view with BNPL support
+	•	Add Transaction view with BNPL support

-Generate and track scheduled payments
+	•	Generate and track scheduled payments

-Budgets by category + budget progress
+	•	Budgets by category + budget progress

-Cash flow forecast + alerts
+	•	Cash flow forecast + alerts

-Event tagging + business expense receipts
+	•	Event tagging + business expense receipts

-Home dashboard
+	•	Home dashboard

-Final polish & test
+	•	Final polish & test